What benefits will I receive by participating in Army ROTC?

 I want to get my Masters/Professional Degree before going on active duty.
 Can I do

-Yes, during your senior year, you can request an educational delay so that you may continue your education before going on active duty.
+Yes, during your junior year, you can request an educational delay so that you may continue your education before going on active duty.
 This is a competitive program and is granted only to those students pursuing a technical or professional degree such as law school or medical school.

 Will I have to attend Basic Training (Boot Camp)?